ansys/pyaedt/doc/source/API/Primitive_Objects.rst

 Primitives
 ==========

-This section lists the core AEDT Modeler primitives valids with both 2D and 3D solvers (HFSS, Maxwell, Icepak, Q3D, and Mechanical):
+This section lists the core AEDT Modeler primitives that are supported both in 2D and 3D solvers (HFSS, Maxwell, Icepak, Q3D, and Mechanical):

 * Primitives